dbsxfz/EscapingDOV/README.md

 # Evading Data Provenance in Deep Neural Networks

-This repository contains the core implementation of **Evading Data Provenance (DOV) in Deep Neural Networks**, a work currently **under review for CVPR 2025**.
+This repository contains the core implementation of **Evading Data Provenance in Deep Neural Networks**, currently **under review for CVPR 2025**.
 It provides a simple demonstration using the CIFAR-10 dataset and **BadNets** as the DOV method.

 To facilitate running a mini-demo, we provide several Jupyter Notebooks for ease of use.
-A more comprehensive and rigorously encapsulated pipeline will be made available after the review process is complete.
+A more comprehensive pipeline will be made available after the review process is completed.

 ---